sguimbard/CIMRL2PAD-SeaSurfaceSalinity-ATBD10-V1/_sources/algorithm_performance_assessment.md

 Median (Left) and standard deviation (Right) of the differences between input and retrieved SSS binned as a function of the distance to nearest coasts.
 ```

-The closer to the coast, the higher the fresh bias and standard deviation of the $\Delta$SSS.
+The closer to the coast, the higher the fresh bias and standard deviation of the $\Delta$ SSS.

 ```{figure} Figure33.png
 ---